-We have undertaken an assessment of slavery and human trafficking risks within JLR's own operations.
+We have refreshed our assessment of slavery and human trafficking risks within JLR's own operations.
 We considered: the location of our operations; roles being performed; recruitment processes; and absence to date of reports of concerns regarding slavery and human trafficking.

 As well as direct employees, JLR has agency and contract staff working at our sites.
-Contractual terms and conditions are in place with the companies that provide JLR with agency staff, requiring them to have a process in place to protect human rights.
+Contractual terms and conditions are in place with the companies that provide JLR with agency staff, requiring them to have policies and processes in place to protect human rights.
+During the year ended 31 March 2017, we have obtained assurances from key providers of agency staff with regards to their commitment to respecting human rights, including supplying us with a copy of their Slavery and Human Trafficking Statement, where applicable.

-Based on our risk assessments, we deem the risk of slavery or human trafficking occurring within JLR's direct employee population, or our agency and contract staff population under our direct supervision, to be low.
+Based on our risk assessments, we continue to deem the risk of slavery or human trafficking occurring within JLR's direct employee population, or our agency and contract staff population under our direct supervision, to be low.